Foodbe

 Note: This article is for informational purposes only and does not constitute medical advice.

-While taking Ozempic (semaglutide), patients can safely eat a wide variety of non-starchy vegetables — such as leafy greens, 🥦 broccoli, 🥦 cauliflower, 🥒 zucchini, peppers, and 🫘 green beans — which are low in calories, high in fiber, and less likely to aggravate common gastrointestinal side effects associated with GLP-1 receptor agonist therapy.
+While taking Ozempic, most people can include a wide variety of non-starchy vegetables — such as leafy greens, 🥦 broccoli, 🥦 cauliflower, 🥒 zucchini, peppers, and 🫘 green beans — starting with portions they tolerate.
 The person on Ozempic doesn't need a separate menu — they need the same food in a smaller portion with protein at the center.

 Vegetables have been central to weight management diets in many cultures, such as the Mediterranean and Japanese cuisines.
 Leafy greens and cruciferous vegetables have been dietary staples in traditional European and Asian diets for centuries.
-The use of vegetables for digestive health dates back to ancient Greek and Roman medical texts, where Hippocrates and Galen recommended them for their cooling and moistening properties.
+The use of vegetables for digestive health dates back to ancient Greek and Roman medical texts.

-Steam or roast non-starchy vegetables like 🥦 broccoli, 🥒 zucchini, or 🥦 cauliflower for easy digestion and maximum nutrient retention.
-Blend leafy greens into smoothies or soups to increase fiber intake without adding bulk that may cause discomfort.
+Steam or roast non-starchy vegetables like 🥦 broccoli, 🥒 zucchini, or 🥦 cauliflower to make them softer and easier to eat.
+Blend leafy greens into smoothies or soups to make them easier to consume in smaller portions.

 GLP-1 Care Package